The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Discussion and conclusion

-Overall, these surprising results can be explained by considering that the exposure to varying environmental conditions makes the fitness measure stochastic and by considering that evolutionary algorithms benefit from the usage of stochastic selection processes.
-Occasionally selecting individuals displaying relatively poor performance improves the exploration capability of the algorithm and reduces the risk to remain trapped in local minima.
-Indeed, in the case of the experiment reported in this paper, the introduction of significant environmental variations often enables the evolving agents to avoid the local minima constituted by the stay-still strategies which normally emerge in the experiments with the fitness function which include a bonus for avoiding falling down.
+Overall, these results can be explained by considering that the exposure to varying environmental conditions makes the fitness measure stochastic and by considering that evolutionary algorithms benefit from the usage of stochastic selection processes.
+Selecting individuals displaying relatively poor performance occasionally improves the exploration capability of the algorithm and reduces the risk to remain trapped in local minima.
+Indeed, in the case of the experiment reported in this paper, the introduction of significant variations often enables the evolving agents to avoid the local minima constituted by the stay-still strategies that normally emerge in experiments with the reward functions designed for reinforcement learning algorithms.

-These aspects can also explain why the introduction of significant environmental variations can produce individuals which outperform the agents exposed to smaller environmental variations independently from the condition in which agents are post-evaluated.
-The exploration gain induced by environmental variations permits to maximize the chances to discover solutions which are better in both varying and non-varying environments.
+These aspects can also explain why robots exposed to large variations can outperform robots exposed to small variations even with respect to the ability to operate in the presence of small variations.
+The exploration gain induced by variations permits maximizing the chances to discover solutions that are better in both varying and non-varying environments.

-We also showed how the IEV measure introduced in this paper can help the experimenter to set the hyperparameters which determine the amplitude of the environmental variations.
-A high IEV value by itself does not necessarily indicate a problem.
-However, a high IEV value observed in experiments in which the evolutionary algorithm fails to produce progress can be used to infer the necessity to reduce the range of environmental variations or to evaluate the agents for multiple episodes.
+We also showed how the IV measure introduced in this paper can help the experimenter to set the hyperparameters which determine the variance of variations.
+A high IV value by itself does not necessarily indicate a problem.
+However, a high IV value observed in experiments in which the evolutionary algorithm fails to produce progress can be used to infer the necessity to reduce the range of variations or to evaluate the agents for multiple episodes.

 The analysis of the modalities with which variations are introduced indicates that the variations affecting the state of the agent during each step are tolerated much better than variations affecting the initial posture of the agent.
-This implies that the variations affecting the initial states should be introduced with more care than the variations affecting the sensory-motor states of the robots during each step.
+This implies that the latter form of variations should be introduced with more care than the former type of variations.